 Losses Stemming From Indexed Universal Life Insurance Policies

 Indexed universal life insurance policies are often heavily marketed to people looking for a life insurance product with an investment component.
 Many insurance providers and brokers make promises that those who purchase indexed universal life policies will benefit from profitable investment opportunities.
-Unfortunately, these policies rely on the stock market growing in order to provide the promised returns to investors — and of course, stock market growth does not always occur.
+Unfortunately, these policies rely on the stock market growth in order to provide the promised returns to investors — and of course, stock market growth does not always occur.

 Investors could not only find themselves facing unexpected investment losses when they thought they were making a safe investment, but they could also end up stuck with policies that are reassessed each year so their policy premiums continually rise.

 Family members often do not find out that indexed universal life policies fail to provide the promised returns on investments until after the policyholder has passed away.
-Policyholders may also discover their investment has lost value when they want to cash out or trade in their policy for the cash value.
+Policyholders may also discover their investment has lost value when they want to cash out or trade-in their policy for the cash value.
 When either of these things occurs and you are left dealing with financial loss due to the purchase of an indexed universal life policy, you should consult with California securities fraud lawyers to find out what options you have for recouping losses and holding insurers and financial advisors accountable for policies that failed to provide promised benefits.

 More About Universal Indexed Life Insurance Policies

-Many of the biggest insurance companies in the insurance market offer indexed universal life insurance policies, sometimes claiming that these policies are the perfect purchase for those who want to find a safe investment that will allow them to earn income and take care of their loved ones when they pass away.
+Many of the biggest insurance companies in the insurance market offer indexed universal life insurance policies, sometimes claiming that these policies are the perfect purchase for those who want to find a safe investment that will allow them to earn income and take care of their loved ones ones when they pass away.
 Some insurers that sell universal indexed life insurance policies include:

 - Pacific Life